rimusz/charts/stable/hostpath-provisioner/README.md

 # Hostpath Provisioner

-This chart bootstraps a [hostpath-provisioner](https://github.com/MaZderMind/hostpath-provisioner) deployment on a [Kubernetes](http://kubernetes.io), which dynamically provisions Kubernetes HostPath Volumes, which is particularly  handy to use on [kind](https://github.com/kubernetes-sigs/kind).
+This chart bootstraps a [hostpath-provisioner](https://github.com/rimusz/hostpath-provisioner) deployment on a [Kubernetes](http://kubernetes.io), which dynamically provisions Kubernetes HostPath Volumes, it is particularly handy to use on single-node Kubernetes cluster as [kind](https://github.com/kubernetes-sigs/kind).

 ## Installing the Chart